fedora-copr/copr/python/docs/index.rst

 Python-copr is a python client to access the Copr build service through its `API <http://copr.fedoraproject.org/api>`_.

 Python-copr right now in an alpha stage, so expect lot of changes.
+Now it targets python 2.7 and python3.3+.

 Installation
 ============